Rafael Reyna, 47-Year-Old Father Of Four, On Life Support After Brutal Attack In Dodger Stadium Parking Lot

 This is the latest in a string of violent incidents outside Dodger Stadium.
 During the 2018 World Series, a Red Sox fan was stabbed five times outside Dodger Stadium after getting into an argument with Dodgers fans.
 As Yahoo Sports reported, 36-year-old John Davis was in stable condition after the attack.
 His phone and wallet were also stolen after the attack.

 The most infamous incident took place in 2011, when a San Francisco Giants fan named Bryan Stow was attacked and beaten at Dodger Stadium, leaving him with severe brain damage.
-The attack on Stow led to calls on the Los Angeles Dodgers organization to provide better security at events, and led to the organization making sweeping changes to its security policies.
+The attack on Stow led to calls on the Los Angeles Dodgers organization to provide better security at events and led to the organization making sweeping changes to its security policies.
 The LAPD also launched an investigation into the attack on Stow that ultimately led to the arrest of two men who ultimately pleaded guilty and were sent to prison for eight years.

-Dodger Stadium security and the LAPD are now trying to identify the suspect in the attack on Rafael Reyna and said the suspect drove off in a white SUV, possible a Toyota 4Runner.
+Dodger Stadium security and the LAPD are now trying to identify the suspect in the attack on Rafael Reyna and said the suspect drove off in a white SUV, possibly a Toyota 4Runner.
 Anyone with information about the attack is asked to call the LAPD.